mariusmilitaru32/GoodiesByBobo/README.md

 ## Design
 - ### Color scheme
-  - The business owner has requested blue, orange andf yellow as main colors for the website.
+  - The business owner has requested blue, orange and yellow as main colors for the website.
 I used [coolors.co](https://coolors.co/) to generate my colour palette.
   ![color-pallete](documentation/colors.png)

 - ### Typography